mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 projects: []
 ---

 In a previous post, I ranted about ranking systems and webscraped data on a fascinating list - Rolling Stone Magazine's Top 500 Greatest Songs of All Time.
 In this post, I pull the data again using the Spotify API and perform more in depth analytics on it including supervised learning, dimensionality reduction, and unsupervised learning.
-I also use Streamlit to make a web app that allows you to explore the data and see the results in a more interactive way.
+I also use Streamlit to make a web application that allows you to explore the data and see the results in a more interactive way.

 ## Background

 Released in September 2021, Rolling Stone attempted to rank what maybe shouldn't be ranked.
-Across all genres over the last 100 years, they ranked from 1 to 500 what they considered to be the best songs of all time.
+Across all genres over the last 100 years, they ordered from 1 to 500 what they considered to be the best songs of all time.
 It was the first time they made a list like this in 17 years.
-In constructing the list, they surveyed a bunch of artists and music critics about their 50 favorite songs and used the results to build out the list.
+In constructing the list, they surveyed a bunch of artists and music critics about their 50 favorite songs and aggregated the results to create their ranking.
 Possibly because of who they surveyed and possibly because of how they scored the survey results, the emerging list makes the listener stop and think, "Really?
 Gasolina by Daddy Yankee is in the top 50?".
-Yet for all of its spicy takes, it makes for an excellent ~34 hour playlist, and I've been obsessed with it for nearly the past year.
+Yet for all of its spicy takes, it makes for an excellent ~34 hour playlist, and I've been obsessed with it for almost a year.

 You can read more about how they came up with this list on their [website](https://www.rollingstone.com/music/music-lists/best-songs-of-all-time-1224767/), but I site it below for reference: